ConnorG1067/hist-1900/docs/website/First Memex/Sources/@youngRelationshipDepressionInternet1998.md

 > - **Cite Key:** [[@youngRelationshipDepressionInternet1998]]
 > - **Link:** [Young and Rogers - 1998 - The Relationship Between Depression and Internet A.pdf](file://C:\Users\conco\Zotero\storage\CCGUGZX7\Young%20and%20Rogers%20-%201998%20-%20The%20Relationship%20Between%20Depression%20and%20Internet%20A.pdf)

+#### Key Take Aways:
+Young, successfully finds a correlation between internet usage and depression.
+A sample of clinically depressed individuals were selected in order to observe their internet usage .
+What they do on the internet, average time per week spent on non-educational/work related usage, their occupation, education etc, Young also explores as to why the internet is a good coping mechanism for these individuals..

 ## Annotations
 %% begin annotations %%
 ### Imported on 2023-02-09 6:46 pm